WMD-group/WMD-group.github.io/a_news.md

 ### Openings

-* (2019 Faraday Institution PhD Studentship) *Microscopic origin of charge trapping in lithium battery electrodes* under the supervision of Prof. Aron Walsh (Imperial College) and Prof. Clare Grey (Cambridge) with funding from the [Faraday Institution](https://twitter.com/faradayinst).
-It will combine elements of electronic structure theory and machine learning.
-Open to UK or EU students that meet [eligibility requirements](https://epsrc.ukri.org/skills/students/help/eligibility/).
-Closing date 31st January 2019 with a start date of October 2019.
+* None at the moment.

 ### Updates

+* Ji-Sang and Aron wrote a News & Views piece entitled [Embrace your defects](https://www.nature.com/articles/s41560-019-0329-y) in Nature Energy on doping of perovskite solar cells.

 * Keith Butler's work on the competition between [enthalpy and entropy in hybrid halide perovskites](https://pubs.acs.org/doi/abs/10.1021/acs.chemmater.8b03164) is featured on the cover of Chemistry of Materials.
 ![](/assets/com-2018-lg.jpg){: .center-image }

-* We made our first appearance in the [Highly Cited Researchers 2018](https://hcr.clarivate.com) list.
+* We made our first appearance in the [Highly Cited Researchers](https://hcr.clarivate.com) list.
 ![](/assets/hcr-2018.jpg){: .center-image }

 * 2018 was a busy year for postgraduates: Ruoxi Yang was awarded her PhD and moved to [Molecular Foundry](http://foundry.lbl.gov); Daniel Davies passed his PhD viva and was awarded an EPSRC Doctoral Prize Fellowship; while Suzanne Wallace submitted her thesis and is preparing for the defence.